 AirPods Studio: What we want

 Great battery life: Apple’s AirPods earbuds have a history of relatively low battery life compared to the competition (usually lasting around 5 hours), so we’d like to see the AirPods Studio step things up.
-The Bose 700 is rated for 20 hours, so we’re hoping the AirPods Studio can at least match that.
+The Bose 700 is rated for 20 hours, so we’re hoping the AirPods Studio can at least match that, as well as offer the option to disable the feature for battery preservation.

 Transparency mode: Transparency mode is one of the AirPods Pro’s best features, allowing you to let in noise from the outside world with a quick press.
-This feature would be a natural fit for the AirPods Studio, and could rival the Full Transparency mode found on the Bose 700.
+This feature would be a natural fit for the AirPods Studio and could rival the Full Transparency mode found on the Bose 700.
+Apple may even want to see how it can blend ANC and Transparency modes together, much like Bose did on the QuietComfort Earbuds noise-cancelling earbuds, which makes ambient noises sound clearer and more distinct.

 Companion app and customization: Bose and Sony offer companion apps for their headphones loaded with sound customization features, which would make a great compliment to the AirPods Studio.
 We already expect the headphones to have plenty of physical customization -- a tweakable EQ for audiophiles would make them even better.